kantholtz/dotfiles/README.md

 ### Desktop Tweaks Diary ###

 I use terminator as my preferred terminal emulator.
-A configuration containing both a dark theme (based on Cobalt Neon but heavily adjusted) and a light theme (based on Material) can be found under terminator/config.
+A configuration containing both a dark theme and a light theme can be found under terminator/config.

 I wrote a fish proxy function to adjust colors set by the fish